Introducing Parallel Search: the highest accuracy web search API engineered for AI

 ## Leading AI teams build on our Search API - and so do we

 We use our own Search API as foundational infrastructure to power our Web Agents.
-For example, the Parallel Task API, our higher-level research API that serves complex, multi-step enrichment and deep research queries, is built on the Search API.
+For example, the Parallel Task API, our higher-level research API that serves complex, multi-step enrichment and deep research queries, is built using the Search API.
 Every Task API query that runs in production depends on the Search API performing flawlessly underneath.

 This architectural decision forces us to hold ourselves to the highest standard.
 Every performance improvement, latency optimization, and quality enhancement in the Search API directly impacts our own production systems serving millions of queries daily.
-We feel every token of inefficiency and every accuracy gap immediately in our own workflows.
+We feel every token of inefficiency and every accuracy gap immediately in our own products.

 The result is infrastructure that's been battle-tested and continuously refined under the demands of real-world agent workloads.